gurgeous/sinew/README.md

 ## Welcome to Sinew

 Sinew collects structured data from web sites (screen scraping).
-It comes with a robust caching system, integration with nokogiri, and a DSL that makes crawling easy.
+It provides a Ruby DSL built for crawling, a robust caching system, and integration with [Nokogiri](http://nokogiri.org).
+Though small, this project is the culmination of years of effort based on crawling systems built at several different companies.

+Sinew requires Ruby 1.9, [HTML Tidy](http://tidy.sourceforge.net) and [Curl](http://curl.haxx.se).

 ## Example